-Combating a crisis: Global burden of preterm birth can be reduced if critical actions are takenNovember 6th, 2012 in Obstetrics & gynaecology /
+Combating a crisis: Global burden of preterm birth can be reduced if critical actions are takenNovember 6, 2012 in Medicine & Health / Obstetrics & gynaecology

 New surveys of researchers and funders reveal a lack of consensus regarding researching and developing interventions to prevent prematurity and stillbirth, according to an article published in the American Journal of Obstetrics and Gynecology ahead of World Prematurity Day on November 17.